 Mentors do not work for the sponsoring business.
 Their role is a backstage one.

-Overall, the mentor role is another significant differentiator in the C-Legs program.
+The inclusion of mentors in the C-Legs program is another significant advantage for participants over their peers.
 It gives our interns a decided advantage and ensures that they are ready for the challenges that an internship will pose.
 Sponsoring businesses should see the mentor role as a major means of risk reduction and of performance assurance for any interns that work for them.